manuelbcr/parallel_systems/assignment_01/assignment_01_solutions.md

 - different sockets of the same node, and
 - different nodes.

+#### Amend your table and figures to include these additional measurements.

 | Size    | Bandwith(Mb/s) - 2cores1socket | Bandwith(Mb/s) - 2sockets | Bandwith(Mb/s) - 2nodes |
 |---------|--------------------------------|---------------------------|-------------------------|